emmadigital/austinlaw/content/pages/pain-and-suffering.md

 ---
 title: Pain and Suffering
 featuredImage: /images/animals.jpg
+meta:
+  title: Pain and Suffering
+  description: In a personal injury case, it can be difficult to determine the
+    amount of pain and suffering inflicted upon you.
+Every injury, every injured person, every accident, and every case is different
 ---
 <!--StartFragment-->

-In a personal injury case, it can be difficult to determine the amount of pain and suffering inflicted upon you.Â Every injury, every injured person, every accident, and every case is different.Â Â There is no formula to â€œmeasureâ€ the amount of pain and suffering in a personal injury case.Â Two people can have the same injury and one can suffer little while the other suffers a great deal; or one offers better proof than the other with more complete documentation or better witnesses; or they can be in two different parts of the country and get completely different settlements or awards.
+In a personal injury case, it can be difficult to determine the amount of pain and suffering inflicted upon you.Â Every injury, every injured person, every accident, and every case is different.
+There is no formula to â€œmeasureâ€ the amount of pain and suffering in a personal injury case.Â Two people can have the same injury and one can suffer little while the other suffers a great deal; or one offers better proof than the other with more complete documentation or better witnesses; or they can be in two different parts of the country and get completely different settlements or awards.

 <!--EndFragment-->